barbatus/angular2-compiler/README.md

 are bundled together using Rollup bundler in the Tree Shaking mode.
-Three Shaking is a special algorithm that traverses graph of the js-modules (mostly of NPMs but not only) to find modules that are imported but not unused (or to be exact, exports of which are not used).
+Three Shaking is a special algorithm that traverses graph of the js-modules (mostly of NPMs but not only) to find modules that are imported but not used (or to be exact, exports of which are not used).
 Then, they are excluded from the bundle.
+For more info on that read [here](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) and [here](https://github.com/rollup/rollup).

 As you can see above, this mode introduces a couple of optimizations that take additional time to process, which makes it more fit for the prodaction rather then for the development where you